CyberSecAI/cve_cwe_rcm/scoring/hcss.md

 # Hierarchical CWE Scoring System (HCSS)

-Based on the information provided, I'll propose a comprehensive scoring system for evaluating automated CVE-to-CWE assignments that addresses both the multi-label nature of the problem and the hierarchical structure of the CWE framework.
+Below is a proposal for a comprehensive scoring system for evaluating automated CVE-to-CWE assignments that addresses both the multi-label nature of the problem and the hierarchical structure of the CWE framework.

 ## 1. Core Design Principles